 Above all else, be sure to find a safe location to photograph lighting.
 It is best to stay inside a building, car, or other object that can protect from a direct strike.
 If you can see lightning, it is close enough to strike you.
-I strongly advise against photographing a lightning in an open area, especially if there is water, tall trees, or other structures nearby.
+I strongly advise against photographing lightning in an open area, especially if there is water, tall trees, or other structures nearby.
 Stand at least 50 feet away from water and tall trees, and avoid overly exposed places.

 2. What Equipment Should You Use?

-If you want a very good picture of a lightning, a DSLR or mirrorless camera with a tripod is almost a must.
+If you want a very good picture of a lightning bolt, a DSLR or mirrorless camera with a tripod is almost a must.
 If you have a point and shoot, make sure that your camera allows you to set manual controls for shutter speed, aperture, and ISO.
 Also be sure that it has an option for RAW files rather than just JPEG (see RAW vs JPEG).

-In terms of lenses, any lens would work.
+In terms of lenses, any lens will work.
 I prefer zoom lenses rather than primes, since it adds extra flexibility for photographing lightning at different distances.
 If you want to capture a grand scene with large clouds overhead, a wide angle lens is better than a telephoto.
 Wide angle lenses also make it easier to photograph lightning, since you don’t need to do as much guesswork.
 That doesn’t mean telephotos cannot lead to great lightning photos – they absolutely can – but it requires a bit more luck.

 There are also a few accessories you might find useful for lightning photography.
 First, you might want to bring along a cable release or an infrared remote to take photos without touching your camera.
 Even on a tripod, touching your camera to take a picture can introduce some camera shake.
 Second, consider bringing along a good flashlight – not just to see in front of you, but also to “paint” light on your foreground to make the scene look more dramatic.
 Third, take a lens cloth or lens towel with you.
 Chances are good that it will be raining while you’re taking pictures, and a single raindrop on front of your camera lens can ruin the picture.

-Lastly, some specialized products on the market can send a signal to your camera the moment a lightning strike begins, such as the MIOPS camera trigger, taking out a lot of the guesswork.
+Lastly, some specialized products on the market can send a signal to your camera the moment a lightning bolt begins, such as the MIOPS camera trigger, taking out a lot of the guesswork.
 You still need to be a bit lucky with your composition, but at least the camera automatically takes pictures any time a lighting strike occurs.
 Another benefit is that you can step away from your camera and go to a more sheltered location, while the camera continues taking pictures as if you are right next to it.
 If you do a lot of lightning photography, it might be worth buying one of these camera triggers to make things easier.